dams/dams.github.com/_drafts/p5-mop-external-feedback.markdown

 ## Undef versus not set

-_THIS SECTION IS NOT FINISHED TODO_

 In Moose there is a difference between an attribute being unset, and an attribute being undef.
 In p5-mop, there is no such distinction.
-The reason for this is partially technical, and maybe partially a design decision.
+Technically, it would be very difficult to implemente that distinction, because an attribute variable is declared even if the attribute has not been set yet.

-Technically, because Moose stores objects in blessed hashes, an attribute can be either:
+In Moose, because objects are stored in blessed hashes, an attribute can either
+be:

 * non-existent in the underlying hash
 * present in the hash but with an undef value